GLASS-only bin (purple lid)

 Your glass-only bin is collected every four weeks in urban and rural collection areas.

-What's accepted in my GLASS-only bin?
+What's accepted in my glass-only bin?

 In accordance with Council's waste strategies, the following items are accepted in your glass-only bin: